zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_pull.md

 ```
   -h, --help                      help for pull
   -k, --key string                Path to public key file for validating signed packages
-  -o, --output-directory string   Specify the output directory for the created Zarf package
+  -o, --output-directory string   Specify the output directory for the pulled Zarf package
 ```

 ## Options inherited from parent commands